Codeblinders/Chat-App/README.md

 * Add TLS to TCP control channel in addition to AES payloads (currently AES-GCM is used at the application level).
 * Improve UDP NAT traversal (STUN) for cross-network usage.

----

-## License

-Add your preferred license file (e.g., `LICENSE`) to the repo.
-This README does not include a license by default.

----

 ## References (source files used to create this README)